Ways to Enhance Network Security

 iii.
 Community Cloud

-The community cloud allows systems and services to be accessible a group of organizations.
+The community cloud allows systems and services to be accessible by a group of organizations.

 iv.
 Hybrid Cloud